microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="2"><b>Activity 4 (BONUS) </a>: Performance Recommendations from Azure SQL Database</b></p>

-TODO: The idea here is to show the steps and results of running a workload and getting index and parameter recommendations.
+TODO: The idea here is to show the steps and results of running a workload and getting index and parameterized query recommendations.
 In a classroom setting they won't be doing this because it takes too long but I'll document the exact steps to make this repeatable and show the results.

-TODO: This is in preview.
-Do we want to cover it? https://docs.microsoft.com/en-us/azure/sql-database/sql-database-intelligent-insights

 <p style="border-bottom: 1px solid lightgrey;"></p>